apache/nifi-minifi-cpp/README.md

 **NOTE** if bustache (ApplyTemplate) support is enabled, a recent version of a compiler supporting c++-11 must be used.
 GCC versions >= 6.3.1 are known to work.

+**NOTE** if Expression Language support is enabled, FlexLexer must be in the include path and the version must be compatible with the version of flex used when generating lexer sources.
+Lexer source generation is automatically performed during CMake builds.
+To re-generate the sources, remove:

+ * extensions/expression-language/Parser.cpp
+ * extensions/expression-language/Parser.hpp
+ * extensions/expression-language/Scanner.cpp
+ * extensions/expression-language/location.hh
+ * extensions/expression-language/position.hh
+ * extensions/expression-language/stack.hh

+and rebuild.

 #### Libraries / Development Headers
 * libboost and boost-devel
   * 1.48.0 or greater